 What is the difference between gross and net rental yield?

-Is renting an inherited apartment always worthwhile?
+Is renting out an inherited apartment always worthwhile?